- What is a digital wallet?

 How digital wallets work

 Digital wallets use the wireless functionalities of a mobile device, such as Bluetooth, WiFi, and magnetic signals, to securely transfer payment information from your device to a point of sale terminal that is able to read and establish a connection using these signals.
-This allows for a contactless payment method.
+This allows for contactless payment.

 The technologies used by digital wallets include:

-• Near field communication (NFC): NFC technology allows two devices placed within a few centimeters of each other to exchange data.
-This means you can simply tap your smartphone near a payment terminal, and the payment information stored on the device is transmitted securely to complete the transaction.
+- Near field communication (NFC): NFC technology allows two devices placed within a few centimeters of each other to exchange data.
+This means you can simply tap your smartphone near a payment terminal, and the device securely transmits its stored payment information to complete the transaction.

-• QR codes: QR codes work by storing information in a machine-readable optical label.
+- QR codes: QR codes work by storing information in a machine-readable optical label.
 The merchant scans this code with a QR code scanner to process the transaction.
-This method doesn't require physical cards or NFC technology, making it versatile and accessible for various types of payments.
+This method doesn't require physical cards or NFC technology, so it works with various types of payments.

 Digital wallet vs. mobile wallet